MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 ---
-title: Understand the metrics app overview page
+title: Understand the metrics app compute page
-description: Learn how to read the Microsoft Fabric Capacity metrics app's overview page.
+description: Learn how to read the Microsoft Fabric Capacity metrics app's compute page.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: how to